Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 ⚠️ Limitations

-- Not approved as a regulated medical device (MHRA / FDA / CE)
+- Not a regulated medical device (MHRA / FDA / CE)

 - Not validated for paediatric patients (under 18)

-- Dose calculations are guidance only — always verify locally
+- Dose calculations are guidance — always verify locally

 - Local protocols may differ from 2026 AHA/ACC recommendations